 A little slice of history

 In Greek myth, Samos was the birthplace of Hera, the Queen of the Gods and wife to Zeus.
 The sprawling ruins of the ancient sanctuary, the Heraion, built for her on the island, are a fascinating attraction to visit and can give you a real feel for the rich and important history of this island.
 If you remember Pythagoras from school, you might also be interested to know that the famous mathematician was born on the island, as was the hedonistic philosopher Epicurus.

 Things to see

-With such a long and illustrious history, there are plenty of attractions on Samos to immerse yourself in – the Heraion mentioned above is just one of the many highlights.
+With such a long and illustrious history, there are plenty of attractions to immerse yourself in on cheap holidays to Samos – the Heraion mentioned above is just one of the many highlights.
 There is also the impressive Tunnel of Eupalinos, which is considered one of the great engineering achievements of antiquity, and also various archaeological museums for those interested in the ancient period.
-To discover more about one of the island's famous industries, you can visit the Samos Wine Museum.
+To discover more about one of the island’s famous industries, you can visit the Samos Wine Museum.
 There are also various churches and castles, and the Potami Waterfalls are a must-see.